raulgonzalezlozoya/Programaci-n-y-dise-o-de-videojuegos-Telef-nica/README.md

-# Programaci-n-y-dise-o-de-videojuegos-Telef-nica
+# Development_programing_and_design_for_videogames

+Telefónica España

-Copia de los ejercicios recuperados, de un pen drive
+Copia de los ejercicios recuperados